Announcerless game: Game

 The game started at 12:30 p.m.
 The weather was seasonal for Miami, with temperatures around 69 F and 12 mph winds.
-A total of 41,854 came to see the game at the Orange Bowl, meaning the game was blacked out in south Florida.
+A total of 41,854 came to see the game at the Miami Orange Bowl, meaning the game was blacked out in south Florida.

 Miami took an early lead with a 21-yard Uwe von Schamann field goal.
 After the Jets' Scott Dierking scored the game's first touchdown on a short plunge into the end zone, Duriel Harris caught a 16-yard touchdown pass from rookie quarterback David Woodley.
 The first quarter ended with the Dolphins up 10–7.

 Dierking went in from just outside the end zone once again three seconds before halftime to put the Jets ahead for good.
 The Jets were weaker offensively the whole game, gaining fewer yards overall and turning over the ball five times.
 However, it was one of the two Dolphin turnovers that ultimately made the difference in the third quarter, when rookie safety Darrol Ray went 71 yards for a score after intercepting a Woodley pass, his first career interception return for a score.
 Woodley brought his team to within four with a one-yard touchdown run in the fourth quarter; Jets kicker Pat Leahy completed the scoring with a 35-yard field goal.
 The season ended for both teams with the Jets victorious, 24–17, leaving the Dolphins with a .500 finish.

 The win cost the Jets the second overall pick in the 1981 NFL draft (they would have clinched that spot by losing or tying).
 The cross-town rival Giants lost to the eventual Super Bowl champion Oakland Raiders the next day, leaving both New York teams and the Seattle Seahawks with 4-12 records.
 Tiebreakers slotted the Giants second, the Jets third and the Seahawks fourth, with teams rotating those spots through the remaining 11 rounds.